-The first £50,000 raised for the Conveniamus campaign will be matched by an anonymous OW donor in memory of inspirational former teacher Nigel Bates.
+The first £50,000 raised for the Conveniamus campaign has been matched by an anonymous OW donor in memory of inspirational former teacher Nigel Bates.

 Nigel Bates taught Geography at MCS from 1976 – 2006, inspiring and motivating generations of OWs.
 Not only was Mr Bates an outstanding academic mentor, but he also provided dedicated pastoral support to the whole school community as a House Master, teacher, colleague and friend.
 Whilst Nigel passed away in 2016, his impact on the MCS community will continue through donations in his name to our Conveniamus campaign for hardship and bursaries.

 He was the person most likely to be turned to by boys and colleagues alike in times of need, in the secure knowledge that he would provide his undivided attention and unfailing support.
 His avuncular manner, ready sense of humour and kindliness deservedly earned him the affection and respect of a vast number of pupils over his many years at the school.Eric White, colleague

 Nigel Bates came to MCS at the start of 1976 to take up the post of head of the Geography Department.

 In addition to academics, he involved himself in a plethora of extra-curricular activities here, from hockey and cricket to house athletics and CCF.
 He also loved choral music and was a loyal member of Choral society, singing in commemoration services, school concerts and carol services.